 - Steers away from ideas that are irrational or impossible

-Treating those as mutually exclusive sounds an awful lot like pessimism in disguise to me!
+Treating those ideas as mutually exclusive sounds like pessimism in disguise!

 What Makes Someone Choose to Be a ‘Realist’?

-The reason many people are drawn to a conservative, optimism-reluctant style of thinking (often labeled as realism) is that there is a certain psychological safety in it.
+Many people are drawn to a conservative, optimism-reluctant style of thinking (often labeled as realism) because it offers a degree of psychological safety.
 The logic goes something like this:

-If I expect a good outcome and experience a bad one, then I will be disappointed and it will hurt double.
-But if I expect a bad outcome, then I’ll either be right (and prepared for it), or I’ll be pleasantly surprised.
+If I expect a good outcome and experience a bad one, I will be disappointed, and it will hurt double.
+But if I predict a lousy result, either I’ll be right (and prepared for it), or I’ll be pleasantly surprised.
 So by not getting my hopes up, I can protect myself.

-But here’s the disconnect: When realists talk about not wanting to get their hopes up, what they’re really picturing is getting their expectations up.
+But here’s the disconnect: When realists talk about not wanting to get their hopes up, they’re talking about expectations more than hope.
 Expectations are an attempt to exert control in situations over which we often have none.
-This is why they can be a huge barrier to happiness.
+This struggle is why they can be a huge barrier to happiness.

 Getting your hopes up is not nearly as dangerous – hope is not the problem here.

 Leveraging your happiness on how you expect something to go is a risky proposition, which is why realists try to play it safe and set low expectations.
-But one of the great things about optimism is that you don’t need to waste much of your time relying on expectations at all.
+But one of the great things about optimism is that you don’t need to waste much time relying on expectations.

 Understanding Realistic Optimism

-Is being positive realistic, though?
+Is being optimistic realistic, though?
 It certainly can be.
-And perhaps ironically, believing in an optimistic outcome actually makes it more realistic.
-As I’ve written about many times before, a positive mindset has a very real, practical impact on the way your life plays out.
+And perhaps ironically, believing in a favorable outcome makes it more realistic.
+As I’ve written about many times, a positive mindset has a genuine, practical impact on your life.

-Positive thinking doesn’t have to rely all on fantasy.
+Positive thinking doesn’t have to rely on fantasy.
 Reality is complex and unruly, and there is always a possibility of both positive and negative results.
 But realistic optimists see themselves as worthy of the positive possibilities.
-They know good things can happen to them, and they set out to make those things happen.
+They know good things can happen to them and set out to make them happen.
 Plus, they have more fun along the way.

 Example of Realistic Optimism

 Let’s say that two coworkers, Amy and Phil, are both up for the same promotion.
 They have similar skillsets, experience, and backgrounds.
-On paper, they are equally qualified, but there’s only one opening.
+So on paper, they are equally qualified, but there’s only one opening.

 Phil, the realist, wants the job but knows there’s no chance he’ll get it.
-There are too many candidates, and these things never go his way anyway.
+There are too many candidates, and these things never go his way.
 As a result, he doesn’t waste any extra effort or emotional energy trying.
-He hides his hope and expects the worst.
+Instead, he hides his hope and expects the worst.

-Amy, a realistic optimist, wants the shit out of this job.
-She is not denying reality: She knows it will be difficult, and she might not get the job, but she’s ready to fight for it anyway.
-This attitude pushes Amy to work harder, make her aspirations known to her bosses, and look for any opportunity to get herself closer to her goal.
+Amy, a realistic optimist, wants this job with her whole being.
+However, she does not deny reality: She knows it will be difficult, and she might not get the job, but she’s ready to fight for it anyway.
+This attitude pushes Amy to work harder, make her aspirations known to her bosses, and look for any opportunity to get closer to her goal.